7 Indoor Houseplant Myths That Fooled Us Too

 What plants can you put in low light areas?

-We'd go for a trusty ZZ plant (like this due far right below), Peace Lily, Aspidistra 'Cast Iron Plant' or Sansevieria, but even then - if it's really low light - we'll swap their location around every month or so to give them a break to recharge in a brighter area.
+I'd go for a trusty ZZ plant (like this dude far right below), Peace Lily, Aspidistra 'Cast Iron Plant' or Sansevieria, but even then - if it's really low light - swap their location around at least monthly to give them a break to recharge in a brighter area.

 Myth #7: Sick plants need fertiliser

 So there we go.
-A round-up of 7 planty myths we reckon someone, somewhere believes right now.
-Well, we hope they do anyway - because it makes us feel better for the ones that caught us out too ;)
+A round-up of 7 planty myths I reckon someone, somewhere believes right now.
+Well, I hope they do anyway - because it makes me feel better for the ones that caught me out too ;)